Intel unveils Nervana Neural Net L-1000 for accelerated AI training

 Intel executives and partners spent much of the morning highlighting improvements to the Xeon CPU chip — like a 3x performance boost when working with TensorFlow — and arguing that since much of the world’s data centers run on Intel processing, Xeon still carries out the majority of the training and deployment of most of the world’s AI.

-Also announced today: The Intel AI Lab announced plans to open-source its natural language processing library for JavaScript.
+Also announced today: The Intel AI Lab plans to open-source its natural language processing library.